Larry Dossey

-Larry Dossey (born 1940) is a Texas internist and author who has advocated for a blending of orthodox medicine and spiritual medicine since the 1980s.
+Larry Dossey (September 27, 1940 – August 25, 2026) was an American internist and author based in Texas who advocated for a blending of orthodox medicine and spiritual medicine from the 1980s.
 Along with a small handful of other physicians (such as Bernie Siegel), he was early in orienting his patient advocacy along lines of New Age principles, preceding the better known Deepak Chopra in that field.

 Dossey's "nonlocality" approach involves sending "healing energy" (though prayer, meditation, visualization, etc) to distant patients.
 By his account, modern medicine can be divided into three "eras": his Era I is conventional medicine of the 19th and early 20th centuries, which he terms "Mechanical Medicine"; his Era II is later 20th-century "Mind-Body Medicine"; and his Era III is 21st century "consciousness as energy" medicine that he says links people throughout the globe.

-Biography
+Background

-Dossey was born in Groesbeck, Texas.
+Dossey was born in Groesbeck, Texas on September 27, 1940.
 According to his written biography on his personal website, Dossey graduated from University of Texas at Austin and received an M.D. from University of Texas Southwestern Medical Center in Dallas (1967).
 Dossey became a United States Army Medical Corps officer and served as a battalion surgeon in Vietnam during the Vietnam War, being decorated for valor.
 He served as Chief of Staff of Medical City Dallas Hospital (1982).
+Dossey died in Santa Fe, New Mexico on August 25, 2026, at the age of 85.